Ashikur130011/restaurant-project-server/README.md

 ## Live Site Link: https://restaurants-app-72413.web.app

 ## Restaurant Overview
-### 1. Developed a full-stack website that allows users to see category wise menu, booking service and online payment service.
+### 1. Developed a mern-stack website that allows users to see category wise menu, booking service and online payment service.
 ### 2. Option for Admin to manage booking, users and menu items.
 ### 3. Individual dashboard for user & Admin